Host an SVG file as a link.

 - Free with no signup; 25MB is enormous for an SVG (most logo files are under 50KB).

 There's one security detail worth flagging.
 SVG is XML, which means it can carry inline JavaScript via `<script>` tags or event handlers.
-NudgeHost strips these on upload, since hosting a file that executes code on the recipient's machine would be a poor default.
+On NudgeHost the file renders in an image context, and browsers never execute scripts inside an image-rendered SVG, so nothing in the file runs code on the viewer's machine.
 Static and animated SVGs (using CSS keyframes or SMIL `<animate>` elements) work exactly as designed; scripted SVGs do not.
-If you genuinely need scripted SVG behaviour, publish an HTML page the SVG inside an HTML page instead.
+If you genuinely need scripted SVG behaviour, wrap the SVG in HTML and publish an HTML page instead.

-Free on upgrade to Pro for ten active files.
-SVG file sizes are usually small enough that the 25MB ceiling never matters; the exceptions tend to be SVGs exported from Illustrator with every artboard preserved, or SVG sprites containing hundreds of icons.
-For raster image work, shrink an image with WebP is the matching tool, and host an image covers the JPG, PNG, and WebP files that travel alongside vectors in a real project.
+Free for ten active files; the Pro plan for higher ceilings.
+SVG file sizes are usually small enough that the 25MB free-plan limit never matters; the exceptions tend to be SVGs exported from Illustrator with every artboard preserved, or SVG sprites containing hundreds of icons.
+For a whole icon set, you can host a ZIP and one link carries the set.
+For raster image work, you can compress a PNG to WebP as the matching step, and the same uploader lets you share a JPG, PNG, or WebP as a link for the JPG, PNG, and WebP files that travel alongside vectors in a real project.

 Will animated SVGs animate when hosted?

 Yes, CSS animations and SMIL animations run normally.
-Scripted animations using JavaScript don't, since `<script>` is stripped on upload.
+Scripted animations using JavaScript don't, since the image context never executes scripts.

-Hosting executable SVG code on someone else's domain is a security risk.
+No. The page renders the SVG as an image, and browsers don't execute scripts in that context.
 If you need scripted behaviour, embed the SVG inside an HTML page and host that.

 Can I link directly to the SVG from a CSS background-image?